safellama/plexiglass/README.md

 - openai api
 - cohere api

-Check out the demo.ipynb for examples.
-For development, use make develop.
+Check out the `demo.ipynb` in the `demos` for usage examples.
+For development, use `make develop`.
 Contribute or report issues on the GitHub page.

 ## Installation